Welcome to UNM's Dental Residency Program

 - All applicants must hold a DDS, DMD or equivalent degree from an accredited U.S. or Canadian dental school prior to admission to the program.

-- Prospective candidates may download an application from the Postdoctoral Application Support Service (PASS) site.
-PASS provides a standardized format, relieving applicants of the need to complete multiple applications.
+- Prospective candidates may download an application from the Match registration portal.
+The portal provides a standardized format, relieving applicants of the need to complete multiple applications.

 Thank you for applying to the Advanced Education in General Dentistry Residency Program at the University of New Mexico School of Medicine.
 We are looking for applicants who have integrity and good interpersonal skills – someone who is a team player, assumes responsibility and is reliable.